nathanvda/on_the_spot/README.markdown

       end
     end

-While this last is the best solution, you need to do this for each controller that uses the on-the-spot editing.
+You need to do this for each controller that uses the on-the-spot editing.
 For the moment i do not know of any better solution, but i am always open for suggestions!

 Inside your `application.html.haml` you will need to add below the default javascripts:

     = javascript_include_tag :on_the_spot

+or using erb, you write

+    <%= javascript_include_tag :on_the_spot %>

 That is all you need to do to start using it!